jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 example to demonstrate how to proceed to whitelist all by default for a site you trust (like, say, your bank).

-Suppose I totally trust <https://vimeo.com/> (it's just an example, I actually trust nothing), and I want to whitelist all by default for that site, that is, current web requests and whatever future web requests the site might make.
+Suppose I totally trust <https://vimeo.com/> (it's just an example...), and I want to whitelist all by default for that site, that is, current web requests and whatever future web requests the site might make.
 So here it is: